Q: Why has the University adopted this attendance policy?

 Q: What if I miss more classes than I am allowed?

-A: Students who are absent more than their attendance status permits, including both official College activities and other elective absences in any given course, will not be granted credit for the course, except by special permission from the Academic Committee.
+A: Students who are absent more than their attendance status permits, including both official University activities and other elective absences in any given course, will not be granted credit for the course, except by special permission from the Academic Committee.

 The following grades are given when students exceed their absence limits depending upon timing and the grade earned in the course at the point of dismissal from class.
 A grade of WF (Withdrew Failing) is used when a student is dismissed from class during the final six weeks of the semester and earned a D or F at midterm.
 OC (Overcut) is used during the appeal process.
 If the appeal for restoration of credit is denied, or no appeal is forthcoming, NC (No Credit) is used.